teadrinker/the-allure-of-tools/README.md

-Notes from talk at Inercia 2024
+Quick notes/links for talk at Inercia 2024

 -----